Generic Name: Ketorolac (Nasal) (KEE toe role ak)

-- This medicine may raise the chance of heart and blood vessel side effects like heart attack and stroke.
-If these happen, they can be deadly.
-The risk of these side effects may be greater if you have heart disease or risks for heart disease.
-However, the risk may also be raised in people who do not have heart disease or risks for heart disease.
-The risk of these health problems can happen as soon as the first weeks of using Sprix (ketorolac (nasal)) and may be greater with higher doses or with long-term use.
+- This medicine may raise the risk of heart and blood vessel problems like heart attack and stroke.
+These effects can be deadly.
+The risk may be greater if you have heart disease or risks for heart disease.
+However, it can also be raised even if you do not have heart disease or risks for heart disease.
+The risk can happen within the first weeks of using Sprix (ketorolac (nasal)) and may be greater with higher doses or long-term use.
 Do not use Sprix (ketorolac (nasal)) right before or after bypass heart surgery.

 Uses of Sprix:

 - This medicine is only to be used for short-term pain (up to 5 days total).
 It may cause unsafe side effects if taken more than 5 days.

 What do I need to tell my doctor BEFORE I take Sprix?

 - If you have an allergy to ketorolac tromethamine or any other part of Sprix (ketorolac (nasal)).

 - If you have an allergy to EDTA.

 - If you are allergic to Sprix (ketorolac (nasal)); any part of Sprix (ketorolac (nasal)); or any other drugs, foods, or substances.
 Tell your doctor about the allergy and what signs you had.

 - If you have gotten nasal polyps or had swelling of the mouth, face, lips, tongue, or throat; unusual hoarseness; or trouble breathing with aspirin or NSAID use.